Virginia Ruano Pascual: Ranking and national contribution

 Being one of the most successful doubles players, she did not leave her mark only on the Grand Slams & WTA Premier Mandatory/5 tournaments.
 She also is former world No. 1 that she achieved in September 2003.
-In the end of 2004, she finished year as top ranked player.
-In 2005, she also spend some weeks at the highest position, but finished year as world No. 4.
-Until her retirement in 2010, she spend at least one week inside top 10 in each season.
+She finished 2004 as the top ranked player.
+In 2005, she also spent some weeks at the highest position, but finished the year as world No. 4.
+Until her retirement in 2010, she spent at least one week in the top 10 in each season.
 She also left her mark playing for Spain at the national competitions.
 At the Summer Olympics, she won two silver medals, in 2004 with Conchita Martínez and in 2008 with Medina Garrigues.

 Singles

-Along with her doubles success, she had solid singles career as well.
-In April 1999, she get to the place of 28.
-She has won three WTA titles.
-At the Grand Slams, she reached two quarterfinals; at the French Open in 1995 and Australian Open in 2003.
+Along with her doubles success, she had a solid singles career as well.
+In April 1999, she reached 28th place.
+She has won three WTA Tour titles.
+At the majors, she reached two quarterfinals; at the French Open in 1995 and Australian Open in 2003.